MiguelGuthridge/python-wrap-logger/README.md

 `wrap-logger` requires no dependencies, and can even function with some parts of the standard library missing.
-Simply head over to the releases tab where the ZIP file is bundled, then extract it into your project in a place where you can import it easily.
-You should be able to use it normally.
+Simply head over to the releases tab where the `wrap-logger.zip` file is attached, then extract it into a new folder within your project, where you can import it easily.
+You should then be able to use it normally, importing it from your desired location.

 ## Implementation details